-Honestly we didn't expect to have this one on here but eagerly anticipated nonetheless – a brand new film version of a stage musical based on an original film (it's somewhat satisfying to see it come full-circle) was recently announced by Tina Fey.
-No release date announced at present.
+Honestly we didn't expect to have this one on here but eagerly anticipate it nonetheless – a brand new film version of a stage musical based on an original film (it's somewhat satisfying to see it come full-circle) was recently announced by Tina Fey.
+No release date announced at present

 15. Fiddler on the Roof

 Hamilton's own Thomas Kail will lead a brand new version of the iconic stage show, which he promised will be a departure from the original.
 Count us intrigued!
 No release date announced at present